OnionUI/Onion/website/docs/07-apps/01-included-in-onion/advance-menu.md

 ## About

 [AdvanceMENU](http://www.advancemame.it/menu-readme) is an awesome frontend which has the ability to display video thumbnails of games.
-The performances of this frontend are impressive on low CPU devices like the Miyoo Mini.
+The performance of this frontend is impressive on low CPU devices like the Miyoo Mini.
 The animated thumbnails require a particular format, `.mng` files, which are a type of animated `.png` file and a separated `.mp3` sound file.

 *This app is included in Onion 4.1.2*